jfmengels/blog/content/blog/safe-dead-code-removal/index.md

 ### Obscurity by impurity

-I'll take the examples of JavaScript because that's another language for which I worked a lot on static analysis.
+I'll take the example of some JavaScript code because that's another language for which I worked a lot on static analysis.

 ```js
 function formatUserName(user) {